andywar65/architettura/README.md

 ### Install Wagtail app

 The app can be cloned or downloaded from [Github](https://github.com/andywar65/architettura).
 Using a shell get into the project folder and type  `git clone https://github.com/andywar65/architettura`.
 Add `architettura` to the INSTALLED_APPS in your settings file.
 Migrate and Collectstatic.
 The app's templates look for a `base.html` file, so be sure to have one.
+[Django-colorful](https://github.com/charettes/django-colorful) is also required: type `pip install django-colorful` and add `colorful` to the INSTALLED_APPS.

 ### DXF constraints